A joint explanation of W-mass and muon g-2 in 2HDM: The parameters and -mass

 \section{The $S,~ T,~ U$ parameters and $W$-mass}

 The model can produce main corrections to the masses of gauge bosons via self-energy diagrams exchanging extra Higgs fields.
 The oblique parameters $(S,~ T,~ U)$ \cite{stu,w-stu} represent radiative corrections to the two-point functions of gauge bosons.
 Most effects on precision measurements can be described by these parameters.
 Recently, Ref. \cite{2204.03796} gave the values of these parameters from an analysis of precision electroweak data including the CDF new result of the $W$-mass, \beq S=0.06\pm 0.10, ~~T=0.11\pm 0.12,~~U=0.14 \pm 0.09. \eeq The correlation coefficients are given by \beq \rho_{ST} = 0.9, ~~\rho_{SU} = -0.59, ~~\rho_{TU} = -0.85. \eeq The $W$-boson mass can be inferred from the following relation \cite{w-stu}, \beq \Delta m_W^2=\frac{\alpha c_W^2}{c_W^2-s_W^2}m_Z^2 (-\frac{1}{2}S+c_W^2T+\frac{c_W^2-s_W^2}{4s_W^2}U). \eeq In our analysis, we adopt $\textsf{2HDMC}$ \cite{2hc-1} to calculate the 2HDM corrections to $S,~T,~U$ parameters, and perform a global fit to the predictions of $S,~T,~U$ parameters.
-As the global fit results are presented on two-dimension planes, a limit of $\chi^2 < \chi^2_{\rm min} + 6.18 $ is set to obtain profiled $2\sigma$ favoured regions, where $\chi^2_{\rm min}$ is the minimum of $\chi^2$ corresponding the best fit point.
+As the global fit results are presented on two-dimension planes, a limit of $\chi^2 < \chi^2_{\rm min} + 6.18 $ is set to obtain $2\sigma$ favored regions, where $\chi^2_{\rm min}$ is the minimum of $\chi^2$ corresponding the best fit point.
+In addition, we consider theoretical constraints from perturbativity, vacuum stability and unitarity, which are described in detail in Appendix A.

 We scan $m_H$, $m_A$ and $m_{H^\pm}$ parameters in the following ranges: